 - Collaborators within the past three years, including a joint research or development project, a joint paper, or a funding relationship

 - Members of the same institution within the past 3 years

 - Someone involved in an alleged incident of harassment (not required that the incident be reported)

 - Anyone whose relationship with an author would prevent the reviewer from being objective in his/her assessment

-If an author has any further questions regarding the policies listed above, please contact the PC chair I-Ting Angelina Lee by email (angelee AT wustl DOT edu) and prefix the subject title with “[SPAA 22]”.
+If an author has any further questions regarding the policies listed above, please contact the PC chair Julian Shun by email (jshun AT mit DOT edu) and prefix the subject title with “[SPAA 23]”.